Filochet/secbench/doc/tutorials/acquisition_and_storage.md

 ## Dataset Initialization

 Now, we can create a {py:class}`~secbench.storage.Store` and a {py:class}`~secbench.storage.Dataset` inside it for our acquisition.
-If we were to do multiple acquisition, we could create multiple {py:class}`~secbench.storage.Dataset` with different names.
+If we were to do multiple acquisitions, we could create multiple {py:class}`~secbench.storage.Dataset` with different names.

 ```{code-cell} ipython3
 store = Store('example_campaign.hdf5', mode='w')